atc0005/elbow/README.md

 ## Features

+- Supports multiple (merged) sources for supplying configuration settings
+  - Environment variables
+  - TOML format configuration file
-- Extensive command-line flags with detailed help output
+  - Command-line flags (with detailed help output)
-- (Optional) Use environment variables instead of or in addition to command-line arguments
   - Note: See the [Precedence](#precedence) list for how multiple configuration sources are processed
 - Match on specified file patterns